mooncakeSG/mooncakeSG.github.io/README.md

 3. Select the main branch as the source
 4. Save the changes

-Your site will be available at: `https://mooncakeSG.github.io`
+This site will be available at: `https://mooncakeSG.github.io`

 ## 🤝 Contributing